simondparsons/hyperspectral/README.md

              calculates the average spectral reflectance across those regions.

+picker.py :  my cut down version of clicker.py which picks out the
+	     spectrum at user selected points.

 fragment.py : some stuff that may or may not be useful.

 original-envi.py : the original envi.py from the spectral package.